marian-kadanka/wc-cash-on-pickup/README.txt

 * ability to make the cash on pickup the only payment method available if the customer chooses the local pickup "shipping" on the checkout page
 * it's possible to make the cash on pickup payment available only for some of the shipping methods
 * option to select the status of new orders that are paid on pickup
+* option to accept cash on pickup payment if the order is virtual
 * Local Pickup Plus compatible
 * WPML support